Dynamic Grammar-Compressed Self-Index in $\delta$-Optimal Space: Locate Query Algorithm

 \subparagraph{Random access, LCE, and reversed LCE queries.} A random access query returns $T[i]$; an LCE (resp.\ reversed LCE) query returns the length of the longest common prefix (resp.\ suffix) of $T[i..n]$ and $T[j..n]$ (resp.\ $T[1..i]$ and $T[1..j]$); one argument may instead be a suffix (resp.\ prefix) of $P$ once the popped sequence of $P$ has been computed.
 Kempa and Kociumaka's algorithms (Theorems 5.24 and 5.25 in \cite{DBLP:journals/corr/abs-2308-03635}) traverse the derivation tree of the restricted recompression RLSLP to answer these in $\mathcal{O}(H)$ time; Lemma~\ref{lem:basic_queries} enables the same traversal in our representation, and a modification computes a substring of length $\ell$ starting at position $i$ in $\mathcal{O}(H+\ell)$ time.
-Phase (ii) uses them to compare, via binary search, a suffix of $P$ with $R_{s}$ (or the reverse of a prefix of $P$ with $L_{s}$) in $\mathcal{O}(H + \log M)$ time per comparison.
-See Appendix~\ref{app:lce} for the details of the three queries.
+Phase (ii) of Section~\ref{subsubsec:locate2} uses them to compare, via binary search, a suffix of $P$ with the coordinate $R_{s}$ of a candidate node $u_{s}$ (or the reverse of a prefix of $P$ with $L_{s}$) in $\mathcal{O}(H + \log M)$ time per comparison.
+See Appendix~\ref{app:lce} for details of the three queries.